Finite-time scaling for epidemic processes with power-law superspreading events: Preliminaries

-which is a decreasing exponential if $R_0<1$ and an increasing one if $R_0>1$.
-The intermediate case, $R_0=1$, corresponds to the so-called critical point (as we will see more clearly below).
+Derivation of $F(s,t)$ with respect $s$ and taking $s=1$ yields $\mu(t)=\langle Z(t)\rangle$, the expected number of elements (infected individuals) at $t$, fulfilling $d\mu(t)/dt = \lambda (R_0-1) \mu(t)$, with initial condition $\mu(0)=1$ {(we will refer to $\mu(t)$ as the mean instantaneous size of the outbreak, or just size).} Straightforward integration leads to $\mu(t) = e^{(R_0-1)\lambda t},$ which is decreasing if $R_0<1$ and increasing if $R_0>1$.
+The case $R_0=1$ corresponds to the critical point (see below).
 It is remarkable that the offspring distribution has null influence on $\mu(t)$, except for its mean value $R_0$.
-In other words, superspreading effects, no matter how they are defined (from negative binomials or from power laws) do not change the behavior, as long as the basic reproductive number $R_0$ is the required one.
+In other words, superspreading effects, no matter how they are defined (from negative binomials or from power laws) do not change the behavior, as long as $R_0$ takes the required value.

-Of course, the reason for this is that the mean number of infections does not tell the whole story (only an averaged story).
-To proceed, we need to calculate $\eta(t)$, the probability that the outbreak is extinct at time $t$, that is, the probability of $Z(t)=0$.
+The reason for this is that the mean number of infections does not tell the whole story (only an averaged story).
+To proceed, we need to calculate $\eta(t)$, the probability that the outbreak is extinct at time $t$, i.e., the probability of $Z(t)=0$.
 As $\eta(t)=F(0,t)$, we only need to take $s=0$ in the equation for $F(s,t)$, which leads to